 There are several methods for fixating tissues that are selected according to the type of fixative, the structure to be fixed, and what we want to observe.
-Fixation methods can be grouped in two: physical and chemical methods.
+Fixation methods can be grouped in two types: physical and chemical methods.

-Physical fixation is accomplished by either very quick freezing or heating at high temperature of samples.
-These procedures are used when chemical fixation affects the tissular structures we are interesting in, when a very quick fixation is required, or when the technique or the tissue need physical fixation.
+Physical fixation is accomplished by either a very quick freezing or by heating the samples at high temperatures.
+These procedures are used when chemical fixation affects the tissular structures we are interested in, when a very quick fixation is required, or when the techniques or the tissues need physical fixation.

-Chemical methods use aqueous solutions containing fixative substances that make bridges between tissular molecules and results in the immobilization of the tissular compounds and prevents degradation of the tissue sample.
-Chemical fixatives affect tissues both chemically and physically.
+Chemical methods use aqueous solutions containing fixative substances that form bridges between tissular molecules and it results in the immobilization of the tissular compounds and prevents degradation of the tissue sample.
+To a greater or lesser extent, chemical fixatives affect tissues both chemically and physically.
 Retraction, distension, and hardening are common physical effects.
-There are two major chemical methods: immersion and perfusion.
+There are two common methods for chemical fixation: immersion and perfusion.
 In any case, the fixative should get to all the regions of the sample as soon as possible.

-Immersion.
-In the immersion method, samples of tissues are plunged into fixative solutions.
+In the immersion method, tissue samples are plunged into the fixative solution (Figure 1).
 It is also used for blood smears or for fixing sections obtained from unfixed frozen samples.
-Some precautions should be kept in mind:
+Some precautions should be kept in mind when fixing by immersion:

-1) The piece of tissue should not be larger than 0.5 cm in thickness to allow the fixative enters the deeper part of the sample before the cells start to get damaged.
-Penetration speed depends on the fixative type and the tissue to be fixed.
-The size of the sample should be considered according to the fixative type.
-Slow diffusion fixatives are recommended in samples not larger than 0.2 cm.
-Tissue features need to be considered.
+1) The piece of tissue should not be larger than 0.5 cm in thickness to allow the fixative enters the deepest part of the sample before the cells start to get deteriorated.
+The speed of the fixative for reaching the inner parts of the tissue depends on the type of fixative and the features of the tissue to be fixed.
+The size of the sample should be selected according to the speed of the fixative penetration.
+Samples not larger than 0.2 cm are recommended for slow diffusion fixatives.
+Tissue features need also to be considered.
 For example, fixation penetration is faster in loose tissues or samples with large spaces for diffusion.

-2) The volume of the fixative needs to be 10 to 20 times larger than the volume of the sample.
+2) The volume of the fixative is recommended to be 10 to 20 times larger than the volume of the sample.

-3) Osmolarity of the sample and the fixative solution need as similar as possible.
+3) Osmolarity of the sample and the fixative solution need to be as similar as possible.

 4) The pH of the fixative solution should be close to the physiological pH of the sample.

-5) For a similar type of sample, fixation time depends on fixative features: diffusion and fixation (intensity and speed of making bridges between proteins or how quick proteins coagulate).
-The fixation time must be enough for a proper fixation, but not excessive because it may cause artifacts in the sample.
-A gentle agitation of the sample during fixation is recommended for increasing the fixative penetration, which reduces the fixation time.
+5) For a similar type of sample, fixation time depends on fixative features: diffusion and fixation speed (intensity and speed of making bridges between proteins or how quick proteins coagulate).
+The fixation time must be enough for a proper fixation, but not too lomg because it may cause artifacts in the sample.
+A gentle agitation of the sample during fixation is recommended for increasing the surface fixative renewing, which reduces the fixation time.
 24 hours of fixation is common for most of the fixatives.
 However, for some of them, like formaldehyde, fixation time may last for a week.

-Perfusion.
-In this fixation method, the fixative solution is introduced through the vascular system and reach all the cells of the tissue via capillary net.
+In this fixation method, the fixative solution is introduced through the vascular system and reaches all the cells of the tissue via the capillary net (Figure 2).
 It is possible to fix a whole animal if the fixative solution enters through the left ventricle of the heart.
-Then, the fixative solution is driven through the vascular branches of the arteries coming from this ventricle.
+Then, the fixative solution is propelled by a peristaltic pump through the vascular branches of the arteries emerging from this ventricle.
 If we want the fixative in the lungs, the fixative solution is introduced through the right ventricle.
-By perfusion, a single organ can be fixed if the fixative solution enters by the main artery that irrigates the whole organ.
+By perfusion, a single organ can be fixed if the fixative solution enters by the main artery that irrigates the entire organ (Figure 3).
 Fixation by perfusion is not always possible, like in many biopsies or in plants.